DependableSystemsLab/Ranger/README.md

   * You'll first need to install TensorFI (see https://github.com/DependableSystemsLab/TensorFI).
   * Then also install opencv and keras.
-  * We recommend using condo for installation.
+  * We recommend using conda for installation.

 ## Implementation of Ranger